 Further, we should highlight that different studies have contradicted the above study’s conclusion.
 This article, which sums up the current research on the links between soy protein intake with testosterone levels and muscle mass, notes a few contradictory studies.

-All these means is that the research is yet to be conclusive.
+All this means is that the research is yet to be conclusive.
 In all likelihood, high daily Soylent intake will not have any significant effect on your testosterone levels.

 Nevertheless, some people might choose to err on the side of caution.
 If that is the case, we suggest you limit your Soylent servings to a maximum of once or twice daily.